So you want to smoke meat, but sitting out in the rain tending a fire doesn’t sound like fun to you?

 The Masterbuilt isn’t a perfect smoker, and it definitely wouldn’t impress a traditionalist.
 But if you want to eat barbecue without the fuss it’s a good cheap option to get started.
 Because it’s so popular you’ll also find a lot of fantastic resources for it like the Unofficial Masterbuilt Cookbook, and the Masterbuilt owners forum.

 Get the latest price on Amazon.

-Another good cheap electric option – Smoke Hollow 26-Inch Electric Smoker
+Our favorite budget electric smoker – Smoke Hollow 26-Inch Electric Smoker

 At full price the 26 inch Smoke Hollow costs around the same as the basic 30″ Masterbuilt.
 Luckily this unit can often be picked up for much less.